jameyquinn/jameyquinn.github.io/README.md

 ## Biases
 I am aware of many of my biases.
 I watch for them, but I am still subject to most.
 I appreciate when others also try to identify our hidden biases that cloud our judgments and capacity to learn.
 [See wikipedia](https://en.wikipedia.org/wiki/List_of_cognitive_biases) for a rather exhaustive but solid list.

+To be continued.
+I have a friend who recommended that I actually list some of my biases here.
+She's right of course, but I'll save this task for a less sunny sky.
 ---
 # Sources